 Never were these realities on more on display than in the Christmas story.
-God provided supernatural clues of His lovingkindness in some instances but left us looking for it in others.
+God provided supernatural clues of His lovingkindness in some instances but left us looking for them in others.

-- He could have ensured a more comfortable journey to Bethlehem by working through the generosity of wealthy travelers who would feel compassion for a woman about to give birth.
+- He could have ensured a more comfortable journey to Bethlehem.
+He could have worked through the generosity of wealthy travelers who felt compassion for a woman about to give birth.

-- God could have supernaturally reserved a room at an inn for the comfort of Mary.
+- God could have supernaturally reserved a room at an inn for Mary’s comfort.

 - God graciously appeared to Joseph to tell Him of Jesus’ divine conception.
 Mary’s life and honor were spared.